10 Myths & Misconceptions of Mexican food. Part 2

 Myth #7 – Corn chips are a snack in Mexico

-As a Mexican, it fills me with pride seeing corn tortilla chips conquering the stands of supermarkets around the world to be devoured as a crunchy and fun snack.
+As a Mexican, it fills me with pride seeing corn tortilla chips conquering the stands of supermarkets around the world to be devoured as a crunchy & fun snack.
 They may be used differently but I’m certain it is enjoyed equally 🌎

-Chicken is not commonly eaten on a taco in Mexico, especially not in a flour tortilla and lots of cheese like you would find in some Tex-Mex menus.
+Chicken is not commonly eaten on a taco in Mexico, especially not in a flour tortilla & lots of cheese like you would find in some Tex-Mex menus.
 However, you can find chicken used in an endless repertoire of Mexican recipes, this is not surprising given that chicken is the most consumed protein in Mexico, just not in 🌮

 Now let’s talk about mince beef in tacos.
 I personally have never seen mince being used for tacos in Mexico but it is very common to find on hard-shell tacos.
 Perhaps mince was introduced in Tex-Mex food as an easy replacement of ‘bistec’, thinly sliced beef filets prepared with chopped onions, which is very popular as a taco filling.